Helping San Diego Protect its History

 - Find information on the Mills Act property tax reduction

-- Find out about California Historical Building Code
+- Find out about the California Historical Building Code

 - Find out about state and federal requirements

 For questions or concerns call, 619-235-5224 or email [email protected]